Skip to content

 Incident Emergency Fund

 - replacement of hardware or software which has been taken, lost or stolen;

-- purchase of more secure hard- or software and costs related to installation of the new systems;
+- purchase of more secure hard- and/or software and costs related to installation of the new systems;

 - technical or non-technical activities to respond to urgent issues such as internet blockages;

 - training or accompaniment on digital or other security issues;

 - measures to improve physical security (which relate to information management and digital security);

 - measures to address the psychological and psychosocial impact of digital threats and attacks